HDRUK/hutch/website/docs/users/getting-started/Cloud/azure.md

 - [Azure CLI][azure-cli]
 - [Bicep][install-bicep]
 - [A resource group][create-resource-group]
+- [Key Vault][keyvault] to store secrets like the Queue Storage connection string and the connection string to your database.

 Now you can create the parameter files for the Agent and Manager.